|"A good plan violently executed now is better than a perfect plan executed next week."

 stairs or ladders, or leap over five inches of chasm.
 The only limitations

-at a time, and can never swim more than 2" in a single Movement
+in a single jump, and can never swim more than 2" in a single Movement

 Phase (it may still use the remaining 3" for regular movement